Frostie314159/ieee80211-rs/README.md

 You should try and use your own code in practice, since that's the only way to truly test it.
 You could for example build a sniffer, which makes your code process real world data.

+## Access to IEEE 802.11
+IEEE 802.11 is copyrighted by the IEEE, which is why we can't just share it publicly.
+You can however acquire your own copy of the standard for free through the IEEE's [GET program](https://ieeexplore.ieee.org/browse/standards/get-program/page).
+It requires a free account and only grants you access to currently active standards, which are older than six months.
+This means, that we'll probably be able to implement IEEE 802.11be related functionality by mid summer 2025, since it's expected to be ratified in Q4 2024.

 ## License
 This library is licensed under the MIT or Apache-2.0 License at your option.